 In order to enroll in this program, students must participate in a competitive application process.
 Successful applicants are typically adaptable, flexible, goal-oriented, and open-minded.
 Students accepted to the NYU London Academic Internship Program must be available for (2) full days between Monday and Thursday for their internship.

 While there is no cost to participate in the Academic Internship Program, students that participate are subject to a financial penalty should they withdraw from the program.

-If you are interested in participating in this program in the Spring 2018 semester, please join us for an information session on Monday, September 11, at 6:00pm at 383 Lafayette St. Room C-06.
+If you are interested in participating in this program in the Fall 2018 semester, please join us for an information session on Wednesday, January 31, at 3:30pm at 383 Lafayette St. Room C-06.
 RSVP via NYU CareerNet!
-All questions may be directed to email@example.com.
+All questions may be directed to firstname.lastname@example.org.

 To apply to the NYU London Academic Internship Program, please log into the Student Center through Albert to access the online application.
 Under "Student Center", please click the link to the "Application Center".
 This will take you to a new page where you will select the "Apply" option next to the "Global Programs Semester Study Away Internship Application" option.

 You will be prompted to upload a personal statement, resume, and other documents as part of your online application.

 NYU has partnered with EUSA, a non-profit organization, to identify custom placements for students in the academic internship program.
 Unlike a traditional internship search, where students as job seekers are applying directly to organizations and weighing opportunities, EUSA conducts this entire process on participants' behalf.
 EUSA weighs opportunities based on students' academic and professional goals, resulting in one placement.